-Inventory shrinkage is one of the major problems in both distribution and retail, and most companies do not have a good idea as to why.
+Inventory shrinkage is one of the major problems in retail distribution, and most NetSuite retail companies do not have a good idea as to why.
 The truth is: Without putting proper processes and procedures in place, you will never be able to understand where your inventory disappears - and will continue to see an eroding of your bottom line.
 Every dollar of inventory you lose requires many more dollars of sales to recover.

 What causes Inventory Shrinkage